-- 8.5.1.
-It is expected that protests shall be reasonable, logical, and based on sound evidence, thus well founded.
-Nevertheless, a well-founded protest may still be defined as one upon which reasonable people may differ. - 8.5.2.Regardless of the outcome of any adjudication, FIRST may deem a protest to be frivolous if it is found by the FIRST Competition Board not to be reasonable, logical and based on sound evidence.
-FIRST reserves the right to assess a penalty to any member filing a frivolous protest.
+- 8.3.1.It is expected that protests shall be reasonable, logical, and based on sound evidence, thus well founded.
+Nevertheless, a well-founded protest may still be defined as one upon which reasonable people may differ. - 8.3.2.
+Racing shall review the protest as soon as practical after the protest is lodged.
+Affected parties may be notified about the protest and judgment of the protest. iRacing shall review all evidence and be entitled to discuss the incident with other witnesses or parties involved or to gather additional evidence. - 8.3.3.The FIRST Racing Stewards may investigate any competitor against whom one or more protests have been filed, regardless of the outcome of any protests against or appeals by that competitor. - 8.3.4.Regardless of the outcome of any adjudication, FIRST may deem a protest to be frivolous if it is found by the FIRST Competition Board not to be reasonable, logical and based on sound evidence.
+FIRST reserves the right to assess a penalty to any member filing a frivolous protest. - 8.3.5.All parties concerned shall be bound by the decision given, subject only to appeal as provided in Section 9.